Epic-legend128/Prime-Numbers/README.md

 # Prime-Numbers
-Different methods of finding prime numbers in a multitude of languages
+Different methods of finding prime numbers in a multitude of languages.
+Here you will find 3 different methods of checking whether a number is prime or not.